 When using public IP, the Cloud Data Fusion UI and backend services run on the domain datafusion.cdap.app.
 They are exposed using HTTPS and use an SSL cert to encrypt the connection.

 Cloud Data Fusion runs pipelines using Dataproc clusters.
 Cloud Data Fusion automatically provisions ephemeral Dataproc clusters, runs pipelines on them, and then tears down the clusters after the pipeline run completes.
 Optionally, you can also choose to run pipelines against existing Dataproc clusters.

 Google Cloud's operations suite

 You can choose to optionally send logs to Google Cloud's operations suite.
 For instances that are configured to integrate with Google Cloud's operations suite, two types of logs are sent to Google Cloud's operations suite:

-- Pipeline logs: You can find logs from Cloud Data Fusion pipelines in the Dataproc cluster logs in Google Cloud's operations suite, or in the Cloud Data Fusion Pipeline Studio page where you run your pipeline.
+Pipeline logs: You can find logs from Cloud Data Fusion pipelines in the Dataproc cluster logs in Google Cloud's operations suite, or in the Cloud Data Fusion Pipeline Studio page where you run your pipeline.

 Learn more about working with logs in Cloud Data Fusion.